msdeep14/SnapLook/README.md

 # SnapLook

-application developed in django(python) which extracts images of specific hashtag from twitter
+application developed in django(python) which extracts images of specific hashtag from twitter and also analyze the images for their facial expression using MICROSOFT emotion API.

 ## Installation

   1. install TwitterAPI `pip install TwitterAPI`
   2. app is developed in virtual env (name = vsnap), `python3 -m venv vsnap`
   3. get consumer_key, consumer_secret, access_token, access_token_key from https://dev.twitter.com/
+  4. get your microsoft subscription key from azure.microsoft.com
-  4. host is set to `127.0.0.1:8000`, you can change according to your setup
+  5. host is set to `127.0.0.1:8000`, you can change according to your setup

 ## Execution